godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> The significance of life is living.
+> You are now, and you do become, what you think about.
-> — *Jiddu Krishnamurti*
+> — *Earl Nightingale*

-_Last updated: Wed Jul 23 02:05:41 UTC 2025_
+_Last updated: Thu Jul 24 02:04:43 UTC 2025_
 <!-- END_QUOTE -->

 <hr>